mbbatukan/mbbatukan.github.io/mywebsite/source/index.rst

 Publications
 ------------

-Research publications that I have contributed to, which are either under review or have been published.
+I have contributed to research publications that are either published or undergoing review.

 .. toctree::
     :maxdepth: 2